-In brief, the Appellate Body ruled in Dominican Republic - Import and Sale of Cigarettes that if the less favourable treatment can be explained by factors or circumstances unrelated to the foreign origin of the product (such as the market share of the importer), this less favourable treatment would not be inconsistent with Article III:4.
+220 Appellate Body Report, Dominican Republic - Import and Sale of Cigarettes, para.
+96.

+Cigarettes that if the less favourable treatment can be explained by factors or circumstances unrelated to the foreign origin of the product (such as the market share of the importer), this less favourable treatment would not be inconsistent with Article III-4